AnirudhMaiya/Messup/README.md

 ![alt-text-4](images/RecIter.PNG "i4")

-Loss in the algorithm is Cross Entropy.
+Loss in the algorithm is Cross Entropy and labels are all one-hot encoded.
 ## What is Messup doing?

 Messup introduces linear behaviour between training samples like Mixup.
 Mixup converges to ERM strategy when the parameters of beta distribution tends to zero, i.e. the coefficient λ ~ beta(0,0) = 1.
 Like Mixup, Messup's smoothing constant can also be made to 1.
 Thereby making network to use ERM strategy.